THE SOCIAL CONSTRUCTION OF THE MEANING OF NEPTUNE

 Neptune = 4,25 Gemini

-One neptunian feature of physical and biological evolution is that in these very long processes, the role of the individual is insignificant; men simply follow natural laws, and the life-time or time dimension of a human life is for Nature like that of an insignificant mosquito in comparison.
-This was followed by the spiritualist movement that culminated in the theosophical-buddhist impersonal conceptions of unending cycle upon cycle of planetary and individual reincarnations and karma parallel in time to cosmogenesis and anthropogenesis, which transposed the concept of unimaginable spans of time into the sphere of spiritual evolution.
+One neptunian feature of physical and biological evolution is that in these very long processes, the role of the individual is insignificant; men simply follow natural laws, and the life-time or time dimension of a human life is for Nature insignificant.
+This was followed by the spiritualist movement that culminated in the theosophical-buddhist impersonal conceptions of unending cycle upon cycle of planetary and individual reincarnations and karma parallel in time to cosmogenesis and anthropogenesis, which transposed the concept of unimaginable spans of time into the sphere of cosmic evolution.

 The academic fields of paleo-anthropology and archaeology –represented in the example of Richard Leakey– provides a good ilustration of the metaphor of geological time being applied to human and cultural evolution.
 Neptune is as invisible to the naked eye as is the evolutionary path of humankind in the long lost past, but this path is nevertheless reconstructed in each case according to pre-established geological and archaeological canons (e.g., stratigraphy, geomorphology, material culture), and the resulting data is interpreted in order to arrive at a coherent, scientifically plausible picture firmly supported by the material evidence of the present .
 The amount of cultural assumptions determined by prevalent ideologies (e.g. materialism, uniformitarianism) in this reconstruction process is enormous, but the resulting picture of humanity’s prehistory is presented to us sanctified by science, with the status of religious dogma.
 What we think of our origins is a reflection of what we think of ourselves.
 Welcome to the world of Neptune!